ksagep/fifth-milestone-project-bitcoin/README.md

     - Net-information.com for ideas
     - Bobbyhadz.com for thoughts
     - Linuxhint.com for ideas
+    - Datascience-pm.com for better understanding of CRISP-DM approach

 ### Media:
     - Am I Responsive for a responsive image in README